These are better days What is the one thing you can do right now to find happiness?

 The song concludes with Springsteen announcing he’s “halfway to heaven and just a mile outta hell” but he’s “ comin’ home” as he repeats, with his all his raspy New Jersey spirit, “these are better days.”

-It’s catchy, convincing.
 A 4 minute reminder that better days only arrive when we finally brave up and accept our lives, for better or worse.
 Nothing can be excluded.
-We must accept the good and bad, the joy and pain, the pride and shame.
+We must accept the good and bad, the joy and pain, the pride and shame in order to begin finding happiness.

 Better days will only dawn when our flawed past is fully accepted.